Aceinna/docs_openrtk/algorithms/MeasurementModel.rst

 NED-position using the WGS84 model.

 GPS-based velocity is obtained from the BestVel, etc message.
 However, the NMEA message does not provide vertical velocity, derived from or accounted for in other ways.
-In all cases the N and E- velocity is calculated from heading and ground speed.
+In all cases the N and E-velocity is calculated from heading and ground speed.
 The relationship is:

 .. math::